Hamburg United Methodist Church 116 Union St Hamburg, New York, 14075 (716) 649-8080 Sundays at 10 am

 The son of two addicted parents, Ricky Blue had grown up without much hope for a future.
 But when Ricky’s church family—Louisiana’s Luling UMC—raised $4000 for Ricky to begin college, hope was born.
 Then, the Gift of Hope Scholarship, made possible only by your generous giving to United Methodist Student Day, allowed Ricky to continue.
 Today Ricky is a certified candidate for ministry in the Illinois-Great Rivers Annual Conference.

 When you support United Methodist Student Day, you make it possible for more students like Ricky to serve the world God loves.
-Offering envelopes will be with the offering plate in the sanctuary and at the Welcome Center beginning November 27.
-You can make your donation that day or any Sunday thereafter.
+Offering envelopes will be on the table as you enter the sanctuary and at the Welcome Center beginning November 28.
+You can make your donation that day or any Sunday after that.
 You may also send your donation by check to the church or through online banking.

 RETIRED MEN’S FELLOWSHIP

-The Retired Men’s Fellowship of Hamburg UMC will have their monthly lunch gathering on Tuesday, November 15 at 12 Noon at ZJ’s Restaurant in the Hamburg Village Plaza.
+The Retired Men’s Fellowship of Hamburg UMC will celebrate the Thanksgiving season at their monthly lunch gathering on Tuesday, November 21 at 12 Noon at ZJ’s Restaurant in the Hamburg Village Plaza.
 All retired men are invited.
 Come and bring a friend for food and fellowship.

 Dick Caldwell, facilitator